 If you save all your tracks as preset channel strips you can easily duplicate those settings on any future songs.
 That way you can do a rough static mix of each successive song and then add your presets in to get close to a final mix.

-If you’re working with a punk rock trio where all the songs sound more or less the same you’ll be almost done at this point.
+If you’re working with a punk rock trio where all the songs sound more or less the same you’ll done at this point.
 But chances are you’ll have to tweak the presets according to the differences of each song.